goalbook/vue-spa-starter/README.md

 - `sample/Hello.vue` component is a "kitchen-sink" component that demonstrates the basics of Vue

 ## Optional dependencies
-- Bootstrap CSS v3 (to use, uncomment the relevantimport line in main.js)
+- Bootstrap CSS v3 (to use, uncomment the relevant import line in main.js)
 - The sample API code uses [axios](https://github.com/mzabriskie/axios), a promise-based http client, for making http requests but you're not required to use it

 Feel free to use any additional dependencies in this project (e.g. a different CSS framework, lodash, jquery, etc).
-You can add them by doing `npm install <library> --save` or including a link/script tag in index.html if using a CDN.
+You can add them by doing `npm install <library> --save` and importing them where needed, or including a link/script tag in index.html if using a CDN.

 ## .vue files??
-`.vue` files allow us to define components in a single file (template, javascript, and styles).
+`.vue` files allow us to define components in a single file (template in `<template>`, javascript in `<script>`, and styles in `<style>`).
 This makes it easy and quick to make component-level changes of any kind.
 The project is pre-configured to load and bundle `.vue` files so you can write regular javascript and ES6 with imports and exports within the script tag, and css rules within the style tag.

 Check out the sample components in `sample/` to see how this works.